 Environment and Drones: Where’s the Connection?

 Drones are futuristic in their design and function.
-While many researchers focus on how to further develop drone functions, environmentalists already have started utilising this tool.
+While many researchers focus on how to further develop air monitoring drone functions, environmentalists already have started utilising this tool.
 This technology is excellent for data collection, from air quality samples to topography assessments.

 For example, drones are being used already in projects to combat deforestation.
 Urbanisation and mining destroy over 26 billion trees annually.
 This greatly impacts resources, hunger, and other crises.
 Drones allow for documentation of map data and can be used to plant seeds.
 Analyses of potential regrowth can be conducted and deforestation combatted.

 The line between the environment and drones is short and direct.
 Drones provide perspective and access some people cannot achieve on their own.
 The products serve the environment in many ways, proving this connection is a valuable one.

 In times of natural disasters, drones also play a role in environmental monitoring.
 As recent wildfires in places like the United States have shown, forest fires can be devastating.

 Recent work at the Technical University of Madrid saw the development of a forest fire detection system.
 It reports affected areas, wind direction, and more.
 The algorithm based on drone surveillance has proven to be accurate thus far.

 In terms of tropical disasters, drones can be used to monitor tropical storms, hurricanes, and more.
 This allows environmentalists to observe dangerous conditions without endangering themselves.
 Monitoring these storms provides invaluable information on patterns, issues, and contributing factors.

 Environmental monitoring extends to the movement of animals across various geographic regions.
 Drones protect environmental locations and animals by herding animals as necessary.

 On a Kenyan reserve, this technology is used to scare elephants away from dangerous locations.
 This not only protects the land but also keeps elephants away from potential poachers.